 Blue Note Jazz FestivalOther Events in West VillageAdd to myNY added

 This is for the lovers of jazz music.
-The 2022 schedule is not available yet, but according to last year’s press release, the festival didn’t announce their line-up until May.
 This festival is about a month long and takes place across different venues in NYC.
 Their mission is to bring in some of the top talents around the world and locally based and bring jazz music to the people here in NYC.
 It’s definitely you don’t want to miss, especially if you’re a jazz lover.

 Lincoln Center Festival (July & August 2022)Building in Upper West SideAdd to myNY added